DevVali/djs-template/README.md

 ### Packages

-By default, all the packages are installed, but maybe you don't need some packages (e.g. you aren't going to work with databases).
+All packages are installed by default, but you may not need some packages (e.g. you will not be working with databases).

 #### discord.js